rex-sheridan/taklo/README.md

 - Disable a Power-Up on a Board
 - Get Power-Ups on a Board ✅

+### Cards

+- Create a new Card
+- Get a Card
+- Update a Card
+- Delete a Card
+- Get a field on a Card
+- Get Actions on a Card
+- Get Attachments on a Card
+- Create Attachment On Card
+- Get an Attachment on a Card
+- Delete an Attachment on a Card
+- Get the Board the Card is on
+- Get checkItems on a Card
+- Get Checklists on a Card
+- Create Checklist on a Card
+- Get checkItem on a Card
+- Update a checkItem on a Card
+- Delete checkItem on a Card
+- Get the List of a Card
+- Get the Members of a Card
+- Get Members who have voted on a Card
+- Add Member vote to Card
+- Get pluginData on a Card
+- Get Stickers on a Card
+- Add a Sticker to a Card
+- Get a Sticker on a Card
+- Update a Sticker on a Card
+- Delete a Sticker on a Card
+- Update Comment Action on a Card
+- Delete a comment on a Card
+- Update Custom Field item on Card
+- Get Custom Field Items for a Card
+- Add a new comment to a Card
+- Add a Label to a Card
+- Add a Member to a Card
+- Create a new Label on a Card
+- Mark a Card's Notifications as read
+- Remove a Label from a Card
+- Remove a Member from a Card
+- Remove a Member's Vote on a Card
+- Update Checkitem on Checklist on Card
+- Delete a Checklist on a Card

+### Checklists

+Create a Checklist
+Get a Checklist
+Update a Checklist
+Delete a Checklist
+Get field on a Checklist
+Update field on a Checklist
+Get the Board the Checklist is on
+Get the Card a Checklist is on
+Get Checkitems on a Checklist
+Create Checkitem on Checklist
+Get a Checkitem on a Checklist
+Delete Checkitem from Checklist

+## CustomFields

+Create a new Custom Field on a Board
+Get a Custom Field
+Update a Custom Field definition
+Delete a Custom Field definition
+Get Options of Custom Field drop down
+Add Option to Custom Field dropdown
+Get Option of Custom Field dropdown
+Delete Option of Custom Field dropdown

+### Emoji

+List available Emoji

+### Enterprises

+Get an Enterprise
+Get auditlog data for an Enterprise
+Get Enterprise admin Members
+Get signupUrl for Enterprise
+Get Members of Enterprise
+Get a Member of Enterprise
+Get whether an organization can be transferred to an enterprise.
+Get a bulk list of organizations that can be transferred to an enterprise.
+Decline enterpriseJoinRequests from one organization or a bulk list of organizations.
+Get ClaimableOrganizations of an Enterprise
+Get PendingOrganizations of an Enterprise
+Create an auth Token for an Enterprise.
+Transfer an Organization to an Enterprise.
+Update a Member's licensed status
+Deactivate a Member of an Enterprise.
+Update Member to be admin of Enterprise
+Remove a Member as admin from Enterprise.
+Delete an Organization from an Enterprise.
+Bulk accept a set of organizations to an Enterprise.

+### Labels

+Get a Label
+Update a Label
+Delete a Label
+Update a field on a label
+Create a Label

 ### Lists

 - Get a List ✅